 Most lenders require that your monthly payment range between 29-36% of your gross monthly income.
 Your mortgage payment to the lender includes the following:

 - The interest on the loan (I)

 - Property taxes (T)

 - The homeowner’s insurance (I)

-This is what we call PITI and your total monthly PITI and all debt (from installments to revolving charge accounts) should range between 36-45% of your gross monthly income.
+This is what we call PITI and your total monthly PITI and all debt (from installments to revolving charge accounts) should range between 36-45% (some program with allow a higher amount) of your gross monthly income.
 These key factors determine your ability to secure a home loan: Credit, Assets, Income and Debt Ratios.
 (These ratios do vary)

 ***In Arizona it is quite common for there to be a Homeowners Association with HOA fees.
 These fees are included in the calculations above in order to qualify for financing.
 Also, if you are putting a minimum amount down on the property the lender will generally have you pay a monthly amount for mortgage insurance, because their risk is higher.

 When choosing a mortgage company it is highly recommended you use a local mortgage firm that does underwriting in state and specializes in mortgage financing.
 We do not advise you to just go talk to your local bank’s customer service representative or go online to a generic website to apply without an experienced loan officer to help you.